-So to get access to the biggest list of survey sites, Survey Police is probably the place you should go.
-However, when it comes to survey sites, quality is a lot more important than quantity in my opinion.
+So to get access to the biggest list of survey sites, Survey Police is probably the place to go.
+However, when it comes to survey sites, quality is a lot more important than quantity, in my opinion.

 The info can be superficial:

 In my opinion, one of the biggest downsides of Survey Police is that it has a lot of superficial info.
 There are a lot of info, a lot of blog posts, and a lot of reviews, but the info is mostly factual, and I think it lacks depth and details to be really helpful.